 Despite the swarms of daytime Londoners and tourists, I love popping into the National Gallery.
 I’ll weave my way through the admirers of Impressionist art for a brief glimpse of Monet, Renoir or Van Gogh.
 A savvy wink is all I need to satisfy my desire for calm colours meshed together to resemble a familiar scene I know.
 The language of colour jumps from the paintings to convince me there are harmony and balance in the gallery room despite being bumped into numerous times.
 This reminds me; I very much enjoy Seurat as well.
 Dot.
 Dot.
 Dot.
 Georges Seurat.
 Bathers at Asnières is one of my favourite post-impressionist paintings at the National Gallery.

 The earlier the art periods, the fewer people there are to negotiate in the galleries, and the calmer the National Gallery becomes.
 Why is that?
 I always find myself in awe of Peter Paul Rubens painting of the biblical story, ‘Samson and Delilah’ with few others around.
 I admire the painting for an hour undisturbed.
 The storytelling, use of colour, light and textures Peter Paul Reuben utilized for this masterpiece never cease to amaze me.
-Viewing the painting is a calm moment for me.
+Viewing the painting is a calm moment.
 If you’ve seen the painting and think it’s the perfect size to hang over a fireplace, you’re right.
 ‘Samson and Delilah’ was created to specifically to hang above a fireplace in the house of the mayor of Antwerp.

 The National Gallery hosts a series of talks about various paintings in their collection throughout the year.
 You can learn more about Peter Paul Rubens painting of ‘Samson and Delilah’ in the video below.